Super-NES/beautiful-jekyll/index.md

 CRDTs accomplish this by employing fractional indices.
 Instead of inserting the “H” at position 1, it’s inserted at position 0.5.
 No matter what happens to the surrounding characters, “H” will be created in a place that matches the user’s intention.

+To represent fractional indices in code, we used a list of integers, otherwise known as position identifiers.
+We can use this use this list of position identifiers to locate the correct position that a character should be inserted into the document.

 <figure>
   <center>
     <img src="blogImgs/six.png" alt="fractional indices" />